Edit this page

 console.log(globalContext.viteRuntimeInfo)

-The getGlobalContext() can be called at any time (independently of rendering pages).
-For example, it can be one of the first functions called upon starting your server (before even receving any HTTP request).
+getGlobalContext() can be invoked at any time, independent of page rendering.
+For example, it can be one of the first functions called when your server starts — before it even receives any HTTP requests.

 You can also access it over pageContext.globalContext.